 For Pandemic Prevention and Global Health

 As the only U.S. school of public health with a dedicated epidemiology department focused on infectious diseases, YSPH is addressing these issues and finding solutions.
-As part of its future focus, the school plans to expand current collaborations with top researchers at the Yale Schools of Management, Medicine, the Environment, Law, Engineering, Nursing and Yale College.
-A multidisciplinary approach is required in this period of global upheaval caused by the convergence of multiple threats to health and society.
+Looking ahead, the school plans to expand current its well-established collaborations with top researchers at the Yale schools of Management, Medicine, the Environment, Law, Engineering, Nursing and Yale College.
+A multidisciplinary approach is required.
 As future public health leaders, our students must acquire diverse skills to address emerging pandemics across multiple domains such as health policy, environmental management and the adequate and equitable provision of health care services.
-We must address the added burden on all vulnerable populations.
-YSPH is already working with brilliant partners across Yale with whom robust research relationships are well-established and growing.

-Central to pandemic preparedness is the prevention and management of emerging infectious diseases.
-This is similar to the prevention and management of global disasters.
-Both depend on a capability to gather and analyze human and environmental samples quickly.
+Prevention and management of emerging infectious diseases are central to pandemic preparedness.
 The Yale Schools of Public Health and Medicine, drawing from their multidisciplinary expertise, propose to create a pandemic preparedness program that will:

 - Facilitate the building of a state-of-the-art biorepository to serve as a modern home for genetic materials, blood samples, tissue samples and other biological materials along with a sophisticated database of relevant clinical information.